 - Sign-up Bonus.
-Get 30,000 Membership Rewards points and one year of Amazon Prime after you spend $5,000 in purchases with the card in the first three months.
+Get 25,000 Membership Rewards points after you spend $5,000 in purchases with the card in the first three months.

 - Charge Card.
 This is not a credit card.
 A credit card is a revolving account that charges customers interest and allows cardholders to carry a balance.
 Unlike a credit card, any purchases made on a charge card must be paid in full every month, or the cardholder will be in default.
 There is no standard APR for a charge card, but there are late payment fees and penalty interest rates.
 Cardholders must pay their entire balance on time every month in order to avoid these fees.

 - Additional Employee Cards.
 Businesses can order additional cards for authorized employees, for an additional annual fee of $50.
 Businesses may combine rewards points earned by all employees into one account.

 - Special Event Offers.
 American Express claims to offer cardholders the best seats for thousands of events around the world.
 They also reimburse cardholders for up to $1,000 in ticket costs if they are unable to attend an eligible event.
 This benefit is limited to two events per year and is not available to residents of New York.